0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 **SOLUTION**:
 - Accept the subscription for this image on AWS marketplace and then re-launch your stack.

-#### Failed to access the OpenVPN server using SSH
+#### Failed to access the VPN server using SSH

 **SOLUTION**:
-- Ensure that your public IP address is allowed to access the OpenVPN EC2 instance.
-You will need to add an inbound rule to the Security Group used by the OpenVPN EC2 instance.
+- Ensure that your public IP address is allowed to access the VPN EC2 instance.
+You will need to add an inbound rule to the Security Group used by the VPN EC2 instance.
 - Ensure you are using the right EC2 Key Pair that you provided when you launched your stack using Cloud Formation.
 - Ensure you are not using the *root* user to login as this is disabled.
 You need to login as *ec2-user*